 It's a best practice to not customize the sysprep Unattend answer file.
-Incorrect customization can interfere with the Windows start-up process by preventing the image builder from booting correctly and getting stuck on the welcome screen.
+Incorrect customization can interfere with the Windows start-up process by preventing the image builder from booting correctly and becoming stuck on the welcome screen.

 To fix this issue, launch a new image builder from a recent custom image, or using one of the Amazon-provided base images.

 If you create an image with IPv6 turned off, then the image builder stays in Pending status.
 To fix this issue, launch a new image builder from a recent custom image, or using one of the Amazon-provided base images.